nlimpert/crosscut/guideline.rst

    .. danger:: This is a danger.

-   .. internal:: Use the :rst:`danger` directive to produce this admonition.
+   .. role:author:: Use the :rst:`danger` directive to produce this admonition.

       .. code-block:: rst